GuilhermeHS2/GuilhermeHS2/README.md

 <code>Console.log("Hello!
 My name is Guilheme")</code>

-A Developer from Brazil with one year of experience in technical support and full-stack development
+A QA from Brazil with one year of experience in technical support and full-stack development

 * 💻 Currently studying Systems Analysis and Development at [Unifil](https://unifil.br/).
 * 🌱 Currently enhancing my knowledge in [React](https://react.dev/) and [Next.js](https://nextjs.org/).